 This is just an area where you can learn about blockchains and Cardano.
 Yes, there are lots of places on the internet you can do that, but I find a lot of it complicated and hard to navigate.
 Here, I keep it simple.
 I am trying to bust the jargon.

-In this area I am giving an outline of the more technical aspects of using Cardano, as a user rather than as a developer that is.
+In this area I am giving an outline of the more technical aspects of using Cardano, as an advanced user rather than as a developer that is.
 I mean making use of Plutus, Marlowe, etc to create smart contracts rather than wading in and submitting changes to the Cardano software itself.
-I won't teach you how to do it, just give you the background and point you where you need to go next.
+I won't teach you all the detail, but I will give explanations and show you where to go next.

 The process is: